top of page

 -

-Can we keep ducks in the hut?While the product has been specifically designed to house chickens, a few customers have purchased our for their ducks and other poultry, and the feedback has been positive.
+Can we keep ducks or geese in the hut?While the product has been specifically designed to house chickens, a few customers have purchased our for their ducks, geese and other poultry, and the feedback has been positive.
+Please don't hesitate to contact us if you would like a hen hut for your ducks or geese, and so perhaps don't need the nest box - we can put together an option especially for you.

 -